Rwn42/Peacock/README.md

 # Peacock
 Language that compiles to web-assembly. served as a learning experience to learn about wasm/wat.
+The project is mainly complete in its current form I may revisit a wasm compiled language in the future.

 ## CLI
 ```sh